digital-wellbeing/universal-data-donor/README.md

 # PlayStation Data Donation App

+> ⚠️ **BETA VERSION**: This application is currently in beta.
+Users may encounter bugs or unexpected behavior.
+Please report any issues to the development team.

 A React application that allows users to donate their PlayStation data for academic research while maintaining full control over what data is shared.

 ## 🚀 Live Demo